UMM-CSci-4553-S25/registry/README.md

 > They won't work without modifications on other systems.

 > [!NOTE]
-> A working rust toolchain installation is required.
+> A working rust toolchain installation as well as a recent git version is required.
 Other tools required will be installed using `cargo install` on the first launch of the script.
 Currently those are `tomli` and `cargo-http-registry`

 This repository contains a [`start-local-registry-server.sh` script](start-local-registry-server.sh).
 This script can be used to start a local api server for this registry using [cargo-http-registry](https://github.com/d-e-s-o/cargo-http-registry), and register a registry called local-server in the user's global config.